The rise of Rodri: From Champions League final rejection to becoming Man City's midfield brains

 "For me the ball was in," Jurgen Klopp admitted at full-time, highlighting the miraculous nature of Rodri's intervention.

-The City star brushed off the incident has just helping the team, but there is no doubt that his presence has been crucial in helping regain top spot City in the Premier League ahead of their clash with Leicester City on Boxing Day.
+The City star brushed off the incident as just helping the team, but there is no doubt that his presence has been crucial in helping City regain top spot in the Premier League ahead of their clash with Leicester City on Boxing Day.

 "It’s not an easy position," Rodri admitted earlier in the season.
 "You need to find the role, the team needs you and I understand perfectly what the team demands from me.